brownan/backathon/README.md

 however I want, and gives more flexability in how I traverse the filesystem.
 But more importantly, it turns out to be very fast, with low memory usage.
-Scans are bounded mostly by the time to perform the lstat system call on every file on the filesytem.
+Scans are bounded mostly by the time to perform the lstat system call on every file in the backup set.

 The current scan process is a multi-pass scan.
 On the first pass, it iterates over all objects in the local database (in arbitrary order) and